 Take a look at the results Doug Franklin achieved using the FRF Ultimate Fire Rescue Athlete Workout..

 "Last summer, at the age of 43, while training for my fourth marathon I experience pain in my knee that sidelined me.
-After visiting the with my doctor I was told that I no longer had a meniscus in my right knee and that arthritis was so severe that I needed to stop running.
+After visiting with my doctor I was told that I no longer had a meniscus in my right knee and that arthritis was so severe that I needed to stop running.
 This was tough for me to handle.
 First, the pain was an issue.
-Second how was I going to stay fit for duty?
+Second, how was I going to stay fit for duty?
 Running, at the level that I was running burnt a lot of calories.
 Not running at all caused me to put on weight as well.
 I saw my weight climb to almost 200 lbs in just a few months.

-I am in as good a shape as I ever was while running marathons and have added muscle in my arms, chest and abs that running never gave me.
-I have gained the strength and core balance that I need to do my job as a firefighter as well restored my cardiovascular fitness level.
+I am in as good a shape as I ever was while running marathons and have added muscle in my arms, chest, and abs that running never gave me.
+I have gained the strength and core balance that I need to do my job as a firefighter as well as restored my cardiovascular fitness level.

 I would also add that my knee is feeling wonderful.
-I did most of my cardio days on a bike or elliptical, I am able to do the sprint challenges and all of the overhauls no problem.
+I did most of my cardio days on a bike or elliptical, I am able to do the sprint challenges and all of the overhauls with no problem.
 The workout worked well for and with my knee pain issues.
 It also worked great with my schedule.
 I could get in and out and was also able to work it in while on shift."

 Thanks Aaron for an Awesome Program! --Doug Franklin